microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 More unified Nodes vs Fields:
 Since will have a clear answer for what to do when you want to use a node as a field (Use a Value Field) or a field as a node (Use a Field Node).
-If desired we could make the schema language more tolerant, impllicitly handling fields as nodes and nodes as fields.
+If desired we could make the schema language more tolerant, implicitly handling fields as nodes and nodes as fields.
-Doing this properly would still need a type for the Field Nodes, so it may depend on having proper generic type support and thus not be viable initally.
+Doing this properly would still need a type for the Field Nodes, so it may depend on having proper generic type support and thus not be viable initially.
-Alternativly (or addationally) in the even longer term we can revisite the whole alternatiting map like and and sequence like data model: this new schema setup gets us closer to having a single unifying abstraction for both nodes and fields, though a lot would still neewd to be worked out in this area if truly combined
+Alternatively (or additionally) in the even longer term we can revisit the whole alternating map like and and sequence like data model: this new schema setup gets us closer to having a single unifying abstraction for both nodes and fields, though a lot would still need to be worked out in this area if truly combined
-(how lifetime/identity would work, how to handle paths, generic access APIs and stree storage etc.).
+(how lifetime/identity would work, how to handle paths, generic access APIs and tree storage etc.).
-Details about how if if we would do this are out of scope for this document other than noting that such a change would likley be easuer with this new schema system than the old one.
+Details about how if if we would do this are out of scope for this document other than noting that such a change would likely be easier with this new schema system than the old one.